Gigaspaces/xap-docs/site-hugo/content/sbp/data-visualization-grafana.markdown

 	```
 	{{%note%}}The syntax of the URL that is used to configure the simple JSON data source to work with the Space is `http://<yourhost>:<port>/insightedge/metrics`.
 The variables are based on values you added to the properties file.{{%/note%}}

-1. Configure the [tablesData.txt file](https://github.com/Gigaspaces/insightedge-grafana-connector/blob/master/src/main/resources/tablesData.txt) that the connector will use to categorize the data.
+1. Modify the [tablesData.txt file](https://github.com/Gigaspaces/insightedge-grafana-connector/blob/master/src/main/resources/tablesData.txt) or create a new tableData.txt file that the connector will use to categorize the data.

 	Sample data values:
 	```